-3. Significant accounting policies, estimates and judgments
+3. Significant accounting policies and new standards, interpretations amendments adopted by the Group

-The accounting policies and calculation methods applied in the preparation of these Interim condensed consolidated financial statements are the same as those used in the preparation of the consolidated financial statements for 2016 (see Note 6 to the consolidated financial statements for 2016), and no changes to comparative data, except for change in reportable segments, or error corrections were made.
+The accounting policies adopted in the preparation of the interim condensed consolidated financial statements are consistent with those followed in the preparation of the Group's annual consolidated financial statements for the year ended 31 December 2017 (see Note 7 to the consolidated financial statements for 2017), except for the adoption of new standards effective as of 1 January 2018.
+The Group has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.
+No changes to comparative data or error corrections were made.